xown3197/xown3197.github.io/index.md

 I am a Ph.D. studnet (M.S./PH.D.
 INTEGRATED PROGRAM) at [Robotics and Computer Vision Lab](https://www.rcv.sejong.ac.kr/). at Sejong University.
 (Advisor: Prof. [Yukyung Choi](https://scholar.google.com/citations?user=vMrPtrAAAAAJ&hl=en)).

 ## Research Interests
-My research has focused on **environment-robust 3D visual perception**, enhancing a robot’s ability to recognize and understand its surroundings in challenging conditions.
-With recent advancements in generative AI and foundation models, robots are becoming increasingly capable of performing generalizable manipulation tasks beyond specific pre-defined actions.
+My research has focused on **environment-robust 3D visual perception**, aiming to enable robots to recognize and understand their surroundings in challenging conditions.
+With recent advancements in generative AI and foundation models, I believe that robots are moving closer to performing generalizable manipulation beyond pre-defined tasks.

-Building on this progress, I am particularly interested in developing **Physical AI** for indoor environments, integrating **language model programs** and **3D language field** to improve task planning, spatial reasoning, and execution adaptability.
-My goal is to enable robots to reconstruct task spaces, refine actions through imagination, and maintain robust perception and decision-making even in complex and dynamic environments.
+Building on this progress, I am committed to developing robots that are environment-robust and capable of generalizable manipulation by integrating **language model programs** and **3D language fields**.
+I believe this approach will enhance task planning, spatial reasoning, and execution adaptability, ultimately allowing robots to interact more effectively in real-world environments.

 <!--
 - **Embodied AI:** From Perception to Implementation for Indoor Robotics